mausimus/ShaderBeam/README.md

 * Apply Performance Tips above

-* Try changing Queued Frames to see if flashing stops at some point (this will unfortunately add some latency)
+* Try changing Queued Frames to see if flashing stops at some point (this will unfortunately add some latency);
+make sure to try 1 as well as depending on game's presentation it might provide best results

 * If your GPU appears multiple times on the list, try using the second version as Shader GPU.
 This influences GPU scheduling and helps on some setups